-Attachment 2 0371 - (a) Where the city limits of Watsonville lie west of State Highway One, those properties and public road rights-of-way directly bordering the City limits of Watsonville (and also to parcels abutting any County right-of-way that is contiguous with the Watsonville City limits west of Highway One); - (b) Where the city limit of Watsonville is coterminous with the western edge of the Highway One right-of-way, or where the city limit of Watsonville is east of Highway One, those properties and public road rights-of-way bordering the western edge of the Highway One right-of-way, along the stretch of Highway One between Buena Vista Drive to the north and the Monterey County line to the south; - (c) Where the city limits of Watsonville is modified subsequent to the effective date of this section through annexation to include either of County lands located west of Highway One, or County lands located east of Highway One and abutting the Highway One right-of-way, those properties andlor public road rights-of-way on the County side of the so annexed area.
-In the event of such an annexation, the annexation shall be conditioned for the affected County properties on the County side of the so annexed area to be rezoned with the "W" combining zone district; 13.10.493Use and Development Standards in the Watsonville Utility Prohibition "W" Combining!
-District In addition to the regulations for development and use imposed by the basic zone district, all properties with a "W" combining zone designation, as set forth in Section 13.10.492, shall contain a one-foot wide wastewater and potable water Utility Prohibition Strip.
-The Utility Prohibition Strip shall be located contiguous to the parcel boundary for all portions of the parcel abutting any part of the Watsonville City limits west of Highway 1.
-For parcels abutting the Highway One right-of-way, the Utility Prohibition Strip shall be located contiguous to the parcel boundary for all portions of the parcel abutting any part of the Highway One rightof-way.
-The Utility Prohibition Strip shall extend north of Watsonville to Buena Vista Drive and south to the Monterey County line, to the points where Buena Vista Drive and the County line each intersect the western edge of the Highway One right-of-way.
-For the applicable County road right-of-way areas, the one-foot wide Utility Prohibition Strip shall run parallel to the City limits and/or along the edge of the right-of-way closest to the City limits.
-Placement of wastewater or potable water utility pipelines will not be permitted through, over, or under the Utility Prohibition Strip, except for: (a) Wastewater and potable water supply utility extensions may be provided to APN 052-011-46 (Gilbertson parcel) with capacities limited to those sufficient to serve only uses on that parcel, and the agricultural uses principally and conditionally permitted under the present County Commercial Agricultural Zoning district, including agricultural worker housing.
+- (a) Where the city limits of Watsonville lie west of State Highway One, those properties and public road rights-of-way directly bordering the City limits of Watsonville (and also to parcels abutting any County right-of-way that is contiguous with the Watsonville City limits west of Highway One); - (b) Where the city limit of Watsonville is coterminous with the western edge of the Highway One right-of-way, or where the city limit of Watsonville is east of Highway One, Tthose properties and public road rights-of-way bordering the western edge of the Highway One right-of-way, along the stretch of Highway One between Buena Vista Drive to the north and the Monterey County line to the south; - (c) Where the city limits of Watsonville are is modified through annexation, subsequent to the effective date of this section through annexation to include either at County lands located west of Highway One, or County lands located east of Highway One and abutting the Highway One right-of-way, those properties and/or public road rights-of-way on the County side of the so annexed area.
+In the event of such an annexation, the annexation shall be conditioned for the affected County properties on the County side at the so annexed area to be rezoned with the "W" combining zone district; - (d) If and when the "Buena Vista" area northwest of Watsonville is annexed into the City of Watsonville, those properties along the western edge of the Highway One right-of-way between Buena Vista Drive and Mar Monte Avenue.